wahlstedt/codebook/README.md

 ### Using the papers
 When a clue is given you note the word and number given in the tracker.

-When a *correct* word is select you circle it **both** in the upper and lower lists.
+When a *correct* word is selected you circle it **both** in the upper and lower lists.

-When an *incorrect* word is selected you cross it out in only one list; the upper one if you are the guesser, the lower ones if you are the clue giver.
+When an *incorrect* word is selected you cross it off in only one list; the upper one if you are the guesser, the lower ones if you are the clue giver.

 When a *black* word is selected you tear the paper up and start a new game.

-After a turn ends you also note down how many correct and incorrect words were found to keep track of progress and remind yourself of any remaining words not found yet.
+After a turn ends you also note down how many correct and incorrect words were found to keep track of progress and remind yourself of any remaining words not yet found.

 ### Tracker table
 Each row is a turn and the columns are:
-1. Player (e.g. A/B or intitials)
+1. Player (e.g. A/B or initials)
 2. Clue word.
 3. Clue number.
 4. Correct words.
 The number of correct words found this turn.